 - 1/2 tsp bicarbonate of soda

-- Grease a 12-hole muffin tray with a little butter or margarine.
+- Grease 9 holes of a non-stick muffin tray with a little butter or margarine.

 - Take a large bowl and cream the butter and sugar together until smooth.